 7) Be eligible for crediting from the start date of the instance through to the end of the project crediting period (only).
 Note that where a new project activity instance starts in a previous verification period, no credit may be sought for GHG emission reductions or removals generated during a previous verification period (as set out in Section 3.4.4) and new instances are eligible for crediting from the start of the next verification period.

 This means that farmers with historical soil data will only be able to generate carbon offset revenue if their data is included in the first round of verification.
-Entry to the first round of verification closes on the 31st of August 2021.

 6. When will farmers receive their payment?